Skip to main content

 A post shared by Australian Avocados (@australianavocados)

-These hot, flaky packages are on the menu of every social party, sporting match and are even acceptable for a hearty breakfast after a big night out.
-Try a classic Meat Pie with tomato sauce from the local bakery or service station.
-Or sample one of our many, many other popular types of pies like Beef Curry Pie, Butter Chicken Pie, Chicken & Leek Pie – or any other version you can find!
-Pie is always a good idea in Australia.
+These hot, flaky parcels are the life of every social gathering, sports match, or as a hearty breakfast remedy after a big night out.
+Dive into a classic Meat Pie paired with tomato sauce from the local bakery or service station.
+And you can explore the vast world of Aussie pie variations for yourself, from Beef Curry Pie to Butter Chicken Pie – pies are an absolute must-have in Australia.

 View this post on Instagram